jordancarney/platypus-adventures/README.md

 ### ▶ [Play it](https://jordancarney.github.io/platypus-adventures/)

-An open-world action-adventure in the spirit of classic Zelda, starring **Gus the Platypus**.
+A game my kid is making, inspired by classic Zelda and his love of platypuses.
+An open-world action-adventure starring **Gus the Platypus**.
 Pure vanilla JavaScript + HTML5 Canvas.
 No dependencies, no build step — every sprite, tile and sound is generated in code.

 Cross the Vale, conquer the four elemental dungeons in any order, collect the Key Shards, open the Great Gate, and defeat **Apexus, the Primal Chimera**.
 Plays with keyboard on